 - (1) In 2019, primarily reflects transaction and integration costs related to the acquisition of ARRIS.
-In 2018 and prior years, primarily reflects integration costs related to the acquisition of the BNS business, transaction costs related to potential and consummated acquisitions and costs related to secondary stock - (2) (3) Reflects non-cash charges resulting from purchase accounting adjustments, including adjustments to the estimated fair value of contingent consideration payable. - Included in interest expense. - Included in other expense, net. - The tax rates applied to adjustments reflect the tax expense or benefit based on the tax jurisdiction of the entity generating the adjustment.
+In 2018 and prior years, primarily reflects integration costs related to the acquisition of the BNS business, transaction costs related to potential and consummated acquisitions and costs related to secondary stock offerings. - Reflects non-cash charges resulting from purchase accounting adjustments, including adjustments to the estimated fair value of contingent consideration payable.
+Included in interest expense. - Included in other expense, net. - (2) (3) (4) (5) The tax rates applied to adjustments reflect the tax expense or benefit based on the tax jurisdiction of the entity generating the adjustment.
 There are certain items for which we expect little or no tax effect.
 Given the complexities of the United States tax legislation enacted in late 2017, we applied a non-GAAP effective tax rate of 35% for the fourth quarter 2017, consistent with the adjusted rate in prior quarters of 2017.
-Adjustments for 2016 reflect the exclusion of a decrease in a valuation allowance while 2015 adjustments reflect the exclusion of an increase in a valuation allowance. - Diluted shares used in the calculation of non-GAAP adjusted diluted EPS for the years ended December 31, 2019, 2018, 2017, 2016, and 2015 are 223.1, 195.3 million, 196.8 million, 196.5 million, and 194.2 million, respectively. - 2016 excess tax benefits on equity-based compensation have been reclassified in the cash flow statement as an operating activity rather than a financing activity in accordance with ASU No. 2016-09, Improvements to Employee Share-Based Payment Accounting.
+Adjustments for 2016 reflect the exclusion of a decrease in a valuation allowance while 2015 adjustments reflect the exclusion of an increase in a valuation allowance.
+Diluted shares used in the calculation of non-GAAP adjusted diluted EPS for the years ended December 31, 2019, 2018, 2017, 2016, and 2015 are 223.1, 195.3 million, 196.5 million, and 2016 million, 196.5 million, 196.5 million, and 2016 million and 2015 million and 2016 million and 2017 million and 2016 mil (6) - 194.2 million, respectively. - 2016 excess tax benefits on equity-based compensation have been reclassified in the cash flow statement as an operating activity rather than a financing activity in accordance with ASU No. 2016-09, Improvements to Employee Share-Based Payment Accounting.
 In addition, 2016 debt redemption premiums paid have been reclassified in the cash flow statement as a financing activity in accordance with ASU No. 2016-15, Cash Flow Classification of Certain Cash Receipts and Cash Payments.
 (7)